mach-composer/mach-composer-cli/docs/src/topics/deployment/components.md

 ```
 ## Setting up CI

-Refer to the CI/CD section for instructions on how to setup your Continuous
+Refer to the CI/CD section for instructions on how to set up your Continuous
 Integration pipeline for component deployments:

 - [GitLab](../../howto/ci/gitlab.md#component-deployment)